kinshuk146/weather-app/README.md

 ### `Features`

 ### `City Search`:
 Users can search for weather information by entering the name of a city.
+User can either select from dropdown or enter a city manually.
 The app uses the OpenWeatherMap Geocoding API to retrieve the geographical coordinates (latitude and longitude) of the city.

 ### `Current Weather Information`: